opencord/cordctl/README.md

   timeout: 10s
 ```

 The `server`, `username`, and `password` parameters are essential to configure access to the XOS container running on your pod.

+To generate a config file on stdout from the currently configured settings, the command `cordctl config` may be used.

 ## Getting Help